qwd/dev-site/docs/_en/configuration/android-sdk-config.md

 Android 4.4+

-## Create Project and KEY
+## Create Project and Credential

-Make sure you have created a Project and Android SDK KEY, otherwise refer to [Project and KEY](/en/docs/configuration/project-and-key/).
+Make sure you have created a Project and Credential, see [Project and KEY](/en/docs/configuration/project-and-key/) and [Authentication](/en/docs/authentication/).

 ## Project configuration